 The Surface Ergonomic Keyboard is an excellent office keyboard designed for anyone who might be concerned about repetitive strain injuries.
 Its split keyboard design isn't new, as there are many similar keyboards on the market, and it lacks features such as multi-device pairing when compared to a keyboard like the Logitech ERGO K860 Wireless Split Keyboard.
 However, its clean and modern design is very pleasing, and the Alcantara-covered wrist rest is a unique signature of Microsoft's Surface product line.

 The Logitech ERGO K860 Wireless Split Keyboard is better than the Microsoft Surface Ergonomic Keyboard for most uses.
-The ERGO K860 has reverse incline settings to prevent the wrists from bending downwards, and it has better wireless capabilities, as it can be paired to multiple devices at the same time with its USB receiver and through Bluetooth.
-The ERGO K860 also has software support, but the Surface Ergonomic has a much better build quality.
+The Logitech has reverse incline settings to prevent the wrists from bending downwards and has better wireless capabilities, as it can be paired to multiple devices at the same time with its USB receiver and through Bluetooth.
+The Logitech also has software support, but the Surface Ergonomic has a much better build quality.

 The Microsoft Surface Ergonomic Keyboard is a better ergonomic keyboard than the Kensington Pro Fit Ergo Wireless Keyboard.
 The Microsoft is noticeably better-built and feels more durable.
 However, it doesn't have any feet to create a negative incline as the Kensington does.
 On the other hand, the Surface Ergonomic Keyboard offers a noticeably better typing experience thanks to its more stable keys.